brunochristensen/333-bot/README.md

 # 333-bot
 AETC decided that Discord is an, "unsecure platform" and, "unsuitable medium for official military communcations".

-So we had to delete the server.
+So we might need to delete the server.

 We made this bot to run tools and alerts that make our lives easier on a side server.